 - Pour feta cheese and spinach.

-This healthy and tasty recipe with loads of nutrients is simple and fast to prepare.
-It offers 24 grams of protein in one serving.
-Enough for a day, isn’t it?
+This healthy and tasty recipe with loads of nutrients is simple and quick to prepare.
+It offers 24 g of protein in one serving.

 - ¾ cup dry oatmeal